kylemeenehan/johannesburg-streetmap/docs/CASESTUDY.md

 ## Initial exploration

 For the exploratory phase of this data extraction, I used a combination of example code and my own code to look through the data looking for innacuracies.
-I quickly discovered that passing the whole dataset through each function in series was inneficient, so I started to spread out the functions into classes that could process data by receiving a single element at a time from the main process.
-This process turned this:
+I quickly discovered that passing the whole dataset through each function in series was inefficient, so I started to refactor the functions into classes that could process data by receiving a single element at a time from the main process.
+This is the code in the explore function that calls methods in separate classes one element at a time:

+    def explore():
+        print 'Exploring Data... \n'
+        street_reader = sr.Street_Reader()
+        tag_counter = tc.Tag_Counter()
+        user_counter = uc.User_Counter()
+        for event, elem in ET.iterparse(johannesburg):
+            street_reader.read_elem(elem)
+            tag_counter.read_elem(elem)
+            user_counter.read_elem(elem)

+        user_counter.print_num_users()
+        tag_counter.print_tag_count()
+        street_reader.print_street_types()
+        street_reader.print_unexpected_streets()
+        street_reader.print_suggested_corrections()